Portland Timbers (1975–1982): New Ownership and the return of Crowe

 In late February 1981 the Timbers released six players, including Mick Poole who had been the team's starting goalkeeper since the 1977 season.
 Keith MacRae who had played with the Philadelphia Fury during the 1978 season and serving as back up goalkeeper for Manchester City F.C. was signed to replace Poole.
-South Korea national football team defender Cho Young-jeung was signed, becoming the first Korean to play in the NASL.
+South Korea national team defender Cho Young-jeung was signed, becoming the first Korean to play in the NASL.
 A month into the season, the Timbers sold franchise all-time leading scorer Clyde Best to the Toronto Blizzard and brought in Alistair 'Ally' Brown from West Bromwich Albion F.C. and Barry Powell from Derby County F.C. on loan deals.
 On May 13, 1981, the Timbers hosted West Bromwich Albion F.C. for a friendly, losing to the English Football League First Division side 1–0 on an own goal by Timber player Glenn Myernick.
 It was the last time the Timbers would host an international opponent.
 The Timbers finished the season in third place of the Northwest Division with a record of seventeen wins and fifteen losses.
 The Timbers faced the San Diego Sockers the first round of the playoffs, winning the home match of the best of three series 2–1 on August 22, 1981.
 They were eliminated from the playoffs after losing 5–1 on August 26, with Gary Collier receiving a red card in the 25th minute, and 2–0 on August 30.
 Just before the start of the indoor season, the Timbers signed Carl Strong who had previously played with the Atlanta Chiefs franchise that folded at the end of the 1981 outdoor season.
 In December, the Timbers acquired Ron Futcher, ninth-leading scorer in NASL history from the Minnesota Kicks via a dispersal draft on December 7, 1981.